-

 July 6

-David Jones-Garcia, a big forward, got some ball-handling reps en route to 25 points and four triples for the Spurs and that was interesting.
+David Jones-Garcia, (a big wing or forward around 6’4″ to 6’6″) got some ball-handling reps en route to 25 points, four triples and three assists for the Spurs and that was interesting.

 Warriors No. 56 pick Will Richard showed excellent active hands on defense (two steals) and was willing to fire away from deep (two threes), so there might be some interesting 3-and-D stuff there.